 VICS Supports Charity in Charlottesville

-The Charity for VICS XXIV is still being finalized, but for the past three years VICS has partnered with the International Rescue Committee (IRC) to help refugees in Charlottesville.
+The Charity for VICS XXV is still being finalized, but for the past four years, VICS has partnered with the International Rescue Committee (IRC) to help refugees in Charlottesville.

 Founded in 1933 at the request of Albert Einstein, the International Rescue Committee helps people whose lives and livelihoods are shattered by conflict and disaster to survive, recover, and gain control of their future.
 IRC teams provide health care, infrastructure, learning and economic support to people in 40 countries, with special programs designed for women and children.
 Every year, the IRC resettles thousands of refugees in 22 U.S. cities.